sian504/the-big-feed/README.md

 4. Now open Gitpod & select the directory location where you would like the clone created
 5. In the terminal type 'git clone' & then paste the link you copied in GitHub
 6. Press enter and your local clone will be created.

+---

+## Credits

+I have used a number of resources to produce this website, where code has been used found from another source this is credited as a comment within the HTML and CSS files.

+I was assisted by various resources including:

+[HTML Structuring](https://www.codewithrandom.com/2022/12/01/recipe-app-using-javascript/) This helped me to structure the HTML to ensure that I was targeting the right elements in my Javascript file.

+[Stopping Bootstrap default JS](https://api.jquery.com/event.preventDefault/#event-preventDefault) This page assisted with providing me with the right code to ensure the default Bootstrap Javascript in the navbar didn't impact on my JavaScript file to call the Tasty API.

+[Rendering API results](https://github.com/Code-Institute-Solutions/WorkingWithExternalResources/tree/master/03-DataAndTheDOM) - This was used to help target the correct data in the API response and render this correctly to the page.

+[Error handling](https://api.jquery.com/deferred.fail/) This was used to structure my error that would display if the site were not able to perform as expected.

+Background image styling was assisted by [Stack Overflow](https://stackoverflow.com/questions/9182978/semi-transparent-color-layer-over-background-image) and [Medium](https://medium.com/@miguelznunez/how-to-easily-add-an-image-overlay-to-your-images-with-css-e354a79f530d) to ensure that the transparent layer was applied and adjusted correctly.

+---